 - A 10,000mAh power bank should be able to charge the smartphone up to three times and a 20,000mAh power bank more than six times.

-These increase with capacity.
+Size and weight generally increase with mAh capacity.

 - While a 20,000mAh model may seem like a handy option, it may be too big for your pocket or bag.